MmedaraU/study-notes/responsive-web-design.md

     Site width is constrained to a specific pixel measurement, usually 960px.
 2. Fluid Layout
     Dimensions are determined by percentages.
+3. Elastic layout
+    Constraints are determined by type size, typically using the `em` measurement.
+4. Hybrid layout
+    Combines two or more layouts.
 ## Flexible Grids

 # Responsive Content